-I’m usually a wine drinker but there’s something about summertime and the over abundance of everything from sunshine to fresh produce that practically begs for a cold, fruity cocktail like this Raspberry Mojito.
+I’m usually a wine drinker but there’s something about summertime and the over abundance of everything from sunshine to fresh produce that practically begs for a cold, fruity cocktail like this Raspberry Mint Mojito.

-- 4 teaspoons of granulated sugar
+- granulated sugar

-- 6-8 mint leaves
+- mint leaves

 - club soda

-Add three slices of lime to the bottom of a short glass then sprinkle on the sugar and add the mint leaves and raspberries.
+Add three thin slices of lime to the bottom of a short glass then sprinkle on the sugar and add the mint leaves and raspberries.

-If you tried this recipe or any other on the blog, don’t forget to leave a comment or star rating ~ I love hearing from you!
+If you tried this Raspberry Mint Mojito recipe or any other on the blog then I’d love to hear from you with a comment or a bunch of stars.

 - 2 shots (1 ½ ounces each) of Havana Club or other white rum